hkaiopen/InformationDynamics/README.md

 ## Citation

 If you use this code or the associated framework in your research, please cite the accompanying paper:
 > Huang, K., & Liu, H. (2026).
-Information Dynamics: A Unified Predictive Framework for Interstellar Objects — With Immediate Testable Predictions for 3I/ATLAS. *[JaPL]*.
+Information Dynamics: A Unified Predictive Framework for Interstellar Objects — With Immediate Testable Predictions for 3I/ATLAS.

 ## License